William Pinkney Whyte

-William Pinkney Whyte (August 9, 1824 – March 17, 1908) was a member of the United States Democratic Party from Maryland, who served as a state delegate, the state comptroller, a United States senator, the 35th governor, the mayor of Baltimore, and the state attorney general.
+William Pinkney Whyte (August 9, 1824 – March 17, 1908) was an American politician from Maryland, who served as a state delegate, the state comptroller, a United States senator, the 35th governor, the mayor of Baltimore, and the state attorney general.

 Early life and education

 Whyte was born in Baltimore, Maryland, the son of Joseph and Isabella White (he later changed his surname to Whyte following a family disagreement).
 His paternal grandfather was the physician and exiled United Irishman, John Campbell White.
-His maternal grandfather, William Pinkney, had been a famous United States politician, administrator, and diplomat.
+His maternal grandfather, William Pinkney, was a politician, administrator, and diplomat.

 Whyte's early education involved instruction by a private tutor, who had been personal secretary to Napoleon Bonaparte.
 From 1842 to 1844, Whyte was unable to attend college as a result of his family's poor financial situation, and began work at the banking firm of Peabody, Riggs and Co. in Baltimore.
 He began to study law in Baltimore at the law office of Brown and Brune for one year before being admitted to the law school of Harvard University in 1844.
 Whyte returned to Baltimore in 1845 for further study, and was admitted to the Bar soon after in 1846.